 This column outlines the methods to inspect each component for presence, condition, operation, mounting and specifications.

 2. Repair (or) note

 This column is for documenting non-safety related deficiencies found meeting the repair or note failure criteria.
-Repair items should be addressed within a reasonable period of time.
-A note item is okay currently, but may need repair soon.
+A repair or note item is okay currently, but may need repair soon.

 3. Out-of-service